-Centre of gravity is a theoretical point in the body where the total weight of the body is thought to be concentrated.
-It is important to know the centre of gravity because it predicts the behaviour of a moving body when acted on by gravity and it is also useful in designing static structures such as buildings and bridges.
+The Centre of gravity is a theoretical point in the body where the body’s total weight is thought to be concentrated.
+It is important to know the centre of gravity because it predicts the behaviour of a moving body when acted on by gravity.
+It is also useful in designing static structures such as buildings and bridges.

 In a uniform gravitational field, the centre of gravity is identical to the centre of mass.
 Yet, the two points do not always coincide.
 For the Moon, the centre of mass is very close to its geometric centre.
 However, its centre of gravity is slightly towards the Earth due to the stronger gravitational force on the Moon’s near side.

-In a symmetrically shaped object formed of homogenous material, the centre of gravity may match with the geometric centre of the body.
-However, an asymmetrical object composed of a variety of materials with different masses is likely to have its centre of gravity located at some distance away from its geometric centre.
+In a symmetrically shaped object formed of homogenous material, the centre of gravity may match the body’s geometric centre.
+However, an asymmetrical object composed of various materials with different masses is likely to have its centre of gravity located at some distance away from its geometric centre.
 In hollow bodies or irregularly shaped bodies, the centre of gravity lies at a point external to the physical material.

 Calculating the Centre of Gravity

 In the next few sections, we will learn how to determine the centre of gravity of objects.
-In general, determining the centre of gravity may be a complicated procedure because the mass and weight may not be uniformly distributed throughout the object.
+In general, determining the centre of gravity may be complicated because the mass and weight may not be uniformly distributed throughout the object.